 MITCH WOODS: “This is the best band in the County!”

-— Mitch Woods (Mitch Woods and the Rocket 88s) June 2011, Presidio Yacht Club, Sausalito
+— Mitch Woods (Mitch Woods and the RRocket 88s) June 2011, Presidio Yacht Club, Sausalito

 CAROLYN MARTIN: “To Mylos, Thanks to you and your fabulous Lone Star Retrobates.
 You guys are wonderful and super talented… a great band!”

-—Time Jumper and Texas Western Swing Hall of Famer Carolyn Martin, July 2011
+—Carolyn Martin, Time Jumper and Hall of Famer, July 2011

 JOSE SEGUE: “Louis Jordan with Stetsons and steel guitar—They play cowjazz, honky-tonk, bop, swing and whatever else they can get away with as long as people are hittin' the dance floor.”